 The purpose of the Shelter Cat Getaway program is to give long-term ARL resident cats a chance to get out of the shelter during the ARL's busiest times of year and enjoy the in-home life they deserve.
 It also allows the ARL to bring more cats into adoption.
 About 50 new cats arrive each day in the summer!
-Click here to read about how the SCG program began!

-Shelter Cat Getaway Package Includes:
+Shelter Cat Getaway Details

 - The ARL will continue to promote each cat through the normal adoption channels, including the website and media, but vacation homes are encouraged to find adopters themselves, too!

 - A dedicated Facebook fan page has been created for Shelter Getaway hosts to network, share photos, best practices, ask questions and more!

 - Host families are encouraged to keep the ARL updated on what you observe about the cat(s) so we can better promote them to permanent adopters.